Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Halln as-Langmann-Noumi-Rosengren formula as a wall-crossing formula

-for $i \in \{1,\cdots, N_1 \}$. $q$ is again the exponentiated $\Omega$-background parameter $q=e^{\varepsilon}$.
+for $i \in \{1,\cdots, N_1 \}$, $j \in \{N_1+1,\cdots, N_2 \}$. $q$ is again the exponentiated $\Omega$-background parameter $q=e^{\varepsilon}$.

-In order to prove the wall-crossing formula, we consider the case for $N_2=2N_1$.
-From the expressions of \eqref{eq:kvortexplusN4} and \eqref{eq:kvortexminusN4}, the following relation holds under the exchange of the variables $m_i \leftrightarrow -m_{i+N_1}$ for $i=1,\cdots, N_1$ between the $K$-theoretic vortex partition functions:
+In this subsection, we review the large-mass limit applied in \cite{Hwang:2015wna} to derive the wall-crossing formula for the 3d $\mathcal{N}=4$ gauge theory.
+In order to prove the wall-crossing formula, we consider the case $N_2=2N_1$.
+From the expressions \eqref{eq:kvortexplusN4} and \eqref{eq:kvortexminusN4}, the following relation holds between the $K$-theoretic vortex partition functions under the exchange of the variables $m_i \leftrightarrow -m_{i+N_1}$ for $i=1,\cdots, N_1$: